Occlusion Training Bands | Bands vs. CuffsÂ

 - Extremely safe and easy to use

-- Ability to measure LOP percentage for enhanced safety and accuracy
+- Ability to measure a personalized pressure for enhanced safety and accuracy

 - Built-in safety mechanisms